-The share of emissions in IPPU sector in the period of 1990-2018 ranged from 11.4% to 21.7% of the total national GHG emissions, including LULUCF (or 10.3-19.9% excluding LULUCF).
-Total GHG emissions in the sector decreased from 117.99 Mt CO2-eq. in 1990 to 56.63 Mt CO2-eq. in 2018, i.e. by 52.1%.
+The share of emissions in IPPU sector in the period of 1990 - 2019 ranged from 11.4 % to 21.7 % of the total national GHG emissions, including LULUCF (or 10.3 - 19.9 % excluding LULUCF).
+Total GHG emissions in the sector decreased from 117.99 Mt CO2-eq. in 1990 to 58.24 Mt CO2-eq. in 2019, i.e. by 50.6 %.

 The largest source of carbon dioxide emissions in this sector is iron, steel, ammonia and ferroalloys production.
 During the period of 1990-2004, there was steel production and export growth with a simultaneous decrease of volumes of open-hearth steel production.
 The growth of steel production led to the growth of emissions associated with the technological process, and decrease in open-hearth steel production - to reduction of emissions related to energy consumption.
-The main factor that caused the increase in CO2 emissions in 2005-2007 was the increase in production volumes.
+The main factor that caused the increase in CO_2 emissions in 2005-2007 was the increase in production volumes.
 The period of 2008-2009 is characterized by a sharp decline in production volumes due to the global economic crisis.
 As a result of the crisis, Ukrainian producers reduced production volumes and started to close down open-hearth furnaces, which led to further decrease of emissions associated with energy consumption, because the liquid oxygen gasification technology gained popularity.
-At the same time, reducing iron production led to transfer of blast furnaces into the idle mode that caused to the increase of significance of the technological process in the total emissions in 2009-2018.
-The increase in total emissions in 2018 compared to 2017 is associated with a growth in industrial production by Ukrainian enterprises, as well as a increase in imports of industrial products.
+At the same time, reducing iron production led to transfer of blast furnaces into the idle mode that caused to the increase of significance of the technological process in the total emissions in 2009-2019.
+The fluctuation in total emissions in recent years is associated with a structure and volumes of industrial production by Ukrainian enterprises.

-The share of Agriculture sector in the total volume of emissions during 1990-2018 varied in the range from 7.3% to 13.1% (or 6.7-13.0% excluding LULUCF).
+The share of Agriculture sector in the total volume of emissions during 1990-2019 varied in the range from 7.3 % to 13.0 % (or 6.7 - 13.0 % excluding LULUCF).
 The emissions fluctuation in the sector is related to a change in the number of livestock animals and their herd structure; redistribution of manure shares by MMS; varying amounts of fertilizer and liming materials applied; areas under certain crops and their productivity.

-In the LULUCF sector, in 2018 CO2 emissions exceeded GHG removals.
-The value of reductions related to the total emissions in the sector reaches 11.7 % in 1999.
-In 2018 GHG emissions are equal to 0.8 % of total emissions in Ukraine.
+In the LULUCF sector, in 2019 CO_2 emissions exceeded GHG removals.
+The value of reductions related to the total emissions in the sector reaches 11.6 % in 1999 and gradually decreased to emissions in 2019.

-In 2018 net GHG emissions is 2.64 Mt CO2-eq., in the contrast with the removals in 1990 (59.19 Mt CO2-eq.).
-Such dynamic is related to first of all GHG emissions dynamic from mineral soils in Cropland category (in 2018 in the category 48.24 Mt CO2-eq. emissions took place, what is 52.80 Mt CO2-eq. more, than the level of 1990, when 4.6 Mt CO2-eq.
+In 2019 net GHG emissions is 0.04 Mt CO2-eq., in the contrast with the removals in 1990 (58.35 Mt CO2-eq.).
+Such dynamic is related to first of all GHG emissions dynamic from mineral soils in Cropland category (in 2019 in the category 50.01 Mt CO2-eq. emissions took place, what is 54.57 Mt CO2-eq. more, than the level of 1990, when 4.6 Mt CO2-eq.
 GHG removals occurred), what is connected with larger volumes of agricultural crop production, change in structure of crops and lower level of fertilizers applied, especially organic, in recent years.

-Moreover, forest fires, drainage of organic soils in forests and in Cropland and to a lesser extent in Grassland land-use categories have its influence.
-It should also be noted that in 1990 a large share of GHG emissions in this category had emissions from non-energy peat extraction, resulting in

-12.03 Mt CO2-eq., but by 2018 the decline in peat production and peat areas reduced the emissions down to the level of 0.27 Mt CO2-eq.
+Moreover, forest fires, drainage of organic soils in Forest land, Cropland and to a lesser extent in Grassland land-use categories have its influence.
+It should also be noted that in 1990 a large share of GHG emissions in this category had emissions from non-energy peat extraction, resulting in 12.03 Mt CO2-eq., but by 2019 the decline in peat production and peat areas reduced the emissions down to the level of 0.30 Mt CO2-eq.